Fryuni/inox-tools/docs/src/content/docs/modular-station.md

 });
 ```

-With that, you can now expose APIs beside your hooks:
+With this, you can now expose APIs alongside your hooks:

 ```ts title="my-integration.ts" ins={10-12}
 import { withApi } from '@inox-tools/modular-station';